 Propellers that move ships forth are of a size to bear the weight of such a huge ship.
 Hence, it’s only fair some credit be given to them and their size.
 Here is a list of the biggest ship propellers the marine world has seen.

 1. Emma Maersk

 Emma Maersk itself is the largest container ship around today.
-Justifiably so, it the largest ship propeller ever built, providing the ship maximum speed of 27 knots.
-The engineering that went into making and ensuing sustenance of such a large propeller is certainly something to wonder about, along with its size, of course.
+Justifiably so, it is the largest ship propeller ever built, providing the ship maximum speed of 27 knots.
+The engineering that went into making and ensuing sustenance of such a large propeller is certainly something to wonder about, along with its size.

 This container vessel contains probably one of the largest ship propellers ever built.
-The six-bladed propeller is about 9.1 meter in diameter and weighs 101.5 tons.
+The six-bladed propeller is about 9.1 meters in diameter and weighs 101.5 tons.

-Its height can be compared to height of a three storey building making it easily contender for the biggest ship propellers in the world.
+Its height can be compared to the height of a three-storey building, making it easily contender for the biggest ship propellers in the world.